cockroachdb/docs/v19.1/common-errors.md

 redirect_from: general-troubleshooting.html
 ---

-This page helps you understand and resolve error messages written to `stderr` or your [logs](debug-and-error-logs.html).
+This page helps you to understand and resolve error messages written to `stderr` or your [logs](debug-and-error-logs.html).

 | Topic                                  | Message                                                                                                                                                                                                                                         |
 |----------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|